 resident of Gallatin

 Erected 1932 by State Education Department.

 Location.
-42° 0.314′ N, 73° 42.486′ W. Marker is in Gallatin, New York, in Dutchess County.
-Marker is on Mt.
-Ross Hill Road (County Route 50) one mile west of New York State Route 199, on the right when traveling west.
+41° 59.983′ N, 73° 40.315′ W. Marker is in Gallatin, New York, in Dutchess County.
+Marker is on Silvernails Road half a mile north of Hoffman Road, on the right when traveling north.
 Touch for map.
 Marker is in this post office area: Pine Plains NY 12567, United States of America.
 Touch for directions.

 Credits.
-This page was last revised on January 29, 2021.
+This page was last revised on January 18, 2020.
 It was originally submitted on January 18, 2020, by Michael Herrick of Southbury, Connecticut.
-This page has been viewed 89 times since then and 3 times this year.
-Last updated on January 26, 2021, by Bradley Owen of Morgantown, West Virginia.
-Photos: 1, 2. submitted on January 18, 2020, by Michael Herrick of Southbury, Connecticut. • Bill Pfingsten was the editor who published this page.
+This page has been viewed 37 times since then and 3 times this year.
+Photos: 1, 2. submitted on January 18, 2020, by Michael Herrick of Southbury, Connecticut.